tobysha/7016p_PCG_final_CW/README.md

 # Some explaination of error
 These errors do not cause errors in level generation, only errors due to the object being destroyed.

+# testMode
+I have added test Logic to prefab of thief and troll, when using, just need to active the code call "test_xxxx" and delete others.